PlaceOS/docs/how-to/backoffice/configure-staff-api.md

 To use Google APIs you will need a server to server OAuth2 application configured.

-This involves creating a service account that will be used for authentication.
+This involves creating a service account that PlaceOS will use for authentication.

 The service account can then “act as” staff in the organisation to perform action on their behalf, such as booking meeting rooms.